sau-rav/gamma_scalping_backtester/README.md

     Returns :
     float : Balance of options in hand for the specified signal

-updateTimeTillExpiration(self, idx)
+Help on function updateTimeTillExpiration in module gamma: updateTimeTillExpiration(self, idx)

-    Used to update time till expitation for the call option and put option expiry, which is used later for delta calculation
+    Used to update time till expitation for the call option and put option expiry, which is used later for delta calculation Parameters :

-    Parameters :
     idx (int) : Index according to the dataset which needs to be accounted for time update